How to File a Car Accident Claim in Edmonton, Alberta

 Determining Fault for the Car Accident

-Liability for an automobile accident is not determined by the police, though the police may lay charges as a result of the collision.
+Liability for an automobile accident is not determined by the police, though the police may lay charges because of the collision.
 Liability is determined in part by insurance companies and a set of rules based on previous court decisions.
-Your insurance premium may increase if you are found to be partially or completely at fault.
+Your insurance premium may increase if you are found to be wholly or partially at fault.

 Filing a Car Insurance Claim in Edmonton, Alberta

 If you are unsure how to file a car accident claim in Edmonton, your broker at MBS Insurance will be able to walk you through the claims process.
 We also provide a worksheet on the recommended information to collect after an auto collision.
 This information is vital to ensuring you receive the compensation you are looking for and to prove the validity of your claim.

 To learn more about car insurance claims in Edmonton and surrounding areas of Alberta, speak to your insurance broker today.
 To report a claim during regular business hours, please contact our office at 780-436-7880.
 After hours in the event of an emergency, contact the numbers listed on our claims page.